CodeXSky/Notes/Creating-a-Spatial-Database.md

 * List all tables in database: `\dt`.

 ### Useful links
 * Find the SRID number [here](http://prj2epsg.org/search) by copying the text of the .prj file.
+You can do the reverse [here](http://www.epsg-registry.org/).
 * This [cheatsheet](http://www.bostongis.com/pgsql2shp_shp2pgsql_quickguide.bqg) seems to be useful for loading data.
+* [Here](http://workshops.boundlessgeo.com/postgis-intro/index.html) is the Boundless tutorial for the GUI version of PostGIS.